-I'm a first year PhD student, Software Developer & Devops Engineer based in Glasgow, UK.
+I'm a third year PhD student, Software Developer & Devops Engineer based in Glasgow, UK.
 My PhD research focuses on building better Machine Learning models to infer changes induced by disease or treatment at the level of genes, lipids or metabolites.
 I'm supervised by Dr. John McClure, Dr. Simon Rogers and Prof. Darren Monckton.
 On the software engineering side, my professional interests include continuous integration, software delivery pipelines, cloud integration and application containers.
 Within bioinformatics I'm interested in modeling evolutionary processes & data mining large omics datasets.

 In June 2016 I took a position of Software Engineer Intern in Skyscanner's Data Tribe, where I worked with large (hundreds of nodes) cloud deployments of elasticsearch and OpenTSDB.